ClusterHQ/flocker/docs/install/docker-plugin.rst

 In this example, the first command uses the Flocker plugin for Docker as the volume driver to create a named volume called ``apples``.

-In the second command we are reattaching the same volume from the first container and verifying that the data (``hello``) has been preserved.
+In the second command we are reattaching the same volume from the first container, and verifying that the data (``hello``) has been preserved.

 Known limitations
 =================